 We are also developing therapeutic candidates for our respiratory disease portfolio.
 MicroRx enabled the discovery of MRx-4DP0004, an immunomodulatory single strain LBP candidate that demonstrated marked effects in preclinical trials of respiratory inflammation, particularly in the lungs.
-A Phase I/II clinical trial of MRx-4DP0004 in partly controlled asthma is ongoing, and to our knowledge the world's first clinical trial of an LBP in the indication.
-We are also investigating MRx4DP0004 in a Phase II clinical trial as an oral therapeutic to prevent or reduce the hyperinflammatory response in patients hospitalized with COVID-19.
-The Phase II trial of MRx-4D0004 received expedited approval from the MHRA in April 2020.
+We have successfully completed Part A of a Phase I/II clinical trial of MRx-4DP0004 in partly controlled asthma, with enrollment for 90 patients in Part B to commence shortly.
+To our knowledge, this is the world's first clinical trial of an LBP in the indication.

 We continue to utilize the MicroRx platform to discover promising new LBP candidates for major diseases with significant unmet need.
 As part of our CNS portfolio, we have identified novel LBP candidates that act upon multiple aspects of the pathology of neurodegenerative diseases in preclinical models, including gut-barrier function, neuroinflammation and protection of neurons critical to healthy CNS function.
-Accordingly, we are currently planning a first-in-human clinical study for our lead CNS therapeutic candidate, MRx0029, in Parkinson's disease patients.
+Accordingly, we are currently planning a first-in-human clinical study for our lead CNS therapeutic candidates, MRx0005 and MRx0029, in Parkinson's disease patients.
+In February 2022, the U.S. Food and Drug Administration cleared investigational new drug ("IND") applications for MRx0005 and MRx0029 for the treatment of Parkinson's disease.
 As part of our commitment to CNS research and drug development, in December 2020, we became an industry partner of the Parkinson's Progression Markers Initiative, a longitudinal study sponsored by The Michael J. Fox Foundation for Parkinson's Research to better understand Parkinson's disease and accelerate the development of new treatments.
+In December 2021, our involvement in this project was extended by a further 12 months.